Bin-Chen-Lab/octad_desktop/Code/readme.md

 - source('install_packages.R')
 - Open breast_cancer_lumA.Rmd
 - Edit line 15 "base.folder"
+- Knit (install packages if prompted)
-- Knit (takes about 10-15 minutes)
+- The entire pipeline takes about 10-15 minutes to "Knit"
 - If this is able to complete, then try new combinations of case_id and normal_id (lines 154-191)
 - For Linux, you'll also need to install pandoc: https://github.com/rstudio/rmarkdown/blob/master/PANDOC.md
   - Alternatively for centos, you'll need to install Cairo (sudo yum install cairo-devel) and install the Cairo R package via install.packages("Cairo")